solisaegis/SolisAegis/archive-infrastructure/master-hash-manifest/v16/readme.md

 Nothing in this manifest is a prompt, command, protocol, runtime mechanism, benchmark, certification, governance mechanism, alignment proof, authority layer, or AI behavior claim.

+The Arweave records verify transaction identifiers, retrieval, file identity, and mirror consistency only.

 Transmission is not reception.

 ---